-We have issued a separate report to you, dated March 10, 2011, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters which was based upon the audit performed in accordance with Government Auditing Standards.
-We have also issued a separate report to you, also dated March 10, 2011, containing certain matters involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
-Although we have included management's written responses to our comments contained in those reports, such responses have not been subjected to the auditing procedures applied in our audit of the basic financial statements and, accordingly, we do not express an opinion or provide any form of assurance on the appropriateness of the responses or the effectiveness of any corrective actions described therein.
+We have issued a separate report to you, dated April 5, 2012, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters which was based upon the audit performed in accordance with Government Auditing Standards.
+We have also issued a separate report to you, also dated April 5, 2012, involving the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.

-We have communicated to management, in a separate letter also dated March 10, 2011, control deficiencies and other matters that we identified during our audit.
+We have communicated to management, in a separate letter also dated April 5, 2012, other matters that we identified during our audit.